 If the malocclusion is secondary to a bony problem due to inadequate reduction or hardware failure or displacement, elastic training will be of no benefit.
 The patient must return to the operating room for revision surgery.

-Depending upon the stability of the internal fixation, the diet can vary between liquid and semi-liquid to "as tolerated”, at the discretion of the surgeon.
+Depending upon the internal fixation's stability, the diet can vary between liquid and semi-liquid to "as tolerated" at the surgeon's discretion.
 Any elastics are removed during eating.

-Patients having only extraoral approaches are not compromised in their routine oral hygiene measures and should continue with their daily schedule.
+Patients with only extraoral approaches are not compromised in their routine oral hygiene measures and should continue with their daily schedules.

-Patients with intraoral wounds must be instructed in appropriate oral hygiene procedures.
-The presence of the arch-bars and any elastics makes this a more difficult procedure than normal.
-A soft toothbrush (dipping in warm water makes it softer) should be used to clean the surfaces of the teeth and arch-bars.
+Patients with intraoral wounds must be instructed on appropriate oral hygiene procedures.
+The presence of the arch-bars and any elastics make this a more complicated procedure than usual.
+A soft toothbrush (dipping in warm water makes it softer) should be used to clean the teeth and arch bars surfaces.
 Any elastics are removed for oral hygiene procedures.
-Chlorhexidine oral rinses should be prescribed and used at least three times each day to help sanitize the mouth.
-For larger debris, a 1:1 mixture of hydrogen peroxide/chlorhexidine can be used.
+Chlorhexidine oral rinses should be prescribed and used at least three times each day to sanitize the mouth.
+For larger debris, a 1:1 mixture of hydrogen peroxide (0.25%) /chlorhexidine (0.12%) can be used.
 The bubbling action of the hydrogen peroxide helps remove debris.
-A Waterpik® is a very useful tool to help remove debris from the wires.
+A Waterpik® is a handy tool to help remove debris from the wires.
 If a Waterpik is used, care should be taken not to direct the jet stream directly over intraoral incisions as this may lead to wound dehiscence.

-Physiotherapy can be prescribed at the first visit and opening and excursive exercises begun as soon as possible.
-Goals should be set, and, typically, 40 mm of maximum interincisal jaw opening should be attained by 4 weeks postoperatively.
-If the patient cannot fully open his mouth, additional passive physical therapy may be required such as Therabite or tongue-blade training.
+Physiotherapy can be prescribed at the first visit, and opening and excursive exercises begun as soon as possible.
+Goals should be set, and, typically, 40 mm of maximum interincisal jaw opening should be attained by four weeks postoperatively.
+If the patient cannot fully open his mouth, additional passive physical therapy may be required, such as Therabite ® (illustrated) or tongue-blade training.